How Can I Recover Deleted Files from a USB Flash Drive?

 If I were you, I wouldn't use my flash drive with any random computer just because I really need a computer now.
 Public Cafes Computers are often dangerous systems.
 Anyone can use them without paying attention to what is downloading and from shady source.
 The result, is these systems are carrying multiple viruses that could end up braking your USB drive you have just plugged in a hurry.

 4. Maintain a Routine Scanning of Devices

 Maintenance is quite important if you want to keep your USB healthy.
 Format your USB drive from time to time, if you need to delete everything on it, and don't forget to scan it for errors.
 Also, it is important to keep an up to date antivirus software, so you'll get noticed immediately when your USB drive gets infected.

 Chances for getting your USB infected while connected to internet are quite low.
 However, if you really need extra-security measures, make sure to disconnect from internet while transferring files on your USB drive.

 6. Using Encrypted Drives

 Why not encrypt your flash drive, so whenever it gets plugged in, your password pops up?
 I can’t think of a better way for keeping data from unauthorized people that may want to use your USB drive without permission.
 Should you need enhanced security measures, google USB encryption software.

 When you have lost files, the first thing you need to check is whether you have a backup on your computer or other storage media.
-Just go to the backup and recovers files from USB, regularly creating a backup is very important and useful.
-It can help you save more time to recover deleted files from USB drive, or you should get the reliable Recoverit USB Data Recovery software to get your data back.
+Just go to the backup and restore all your files back.
+Regularly creating a backup is very important and useful, it can help you save more time to recover deleted files from USB drive, or you should get the reliable Recoverit USB Data Recovery software to get your data back.